silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 Not all of these elements are required.
 Only the elements used in the locale's minimal langtag are included.
 For example, in the file `enq.xml`, only the language element will be included.
 In the file `sat_Deva_IN`, the language ("sat"), script ("Deva"), and territory ("IN") elements will all be included.

 The sil:identity element is the child of a "special" element within the identity element.
 It contains attributes for the script and region of the locale, regardless of their inclusion in the previous elements.
 In addition, it contains a "source" attribute that indicates whether the file was imported from the CLDR.
 If there is no "source" attribute in the sil:identity element, the file is unique to the SLDR.
-Finally, an optional "draft" attribute will indicate the draft status of the file, which is explained in more depth in the ["Draft Attributes"](https://writingsystems.info/topics/writingsystems/ldml/#draft-attributes) section of this page.
+Finally, an optional "draft" attribute will indicate the draft status of the file, which is explained in more depth in the ["Draft Attributes"][draft attributes] section of this page.

 ### Locale Display Names